 “A speedy yet robust process of automation testing is the key to being competitive.”

 Exceptionally the plan should have a scope, comparative parameters, priorities, testing sequence, and analysis of potential risks.
 Keep it easy to understand so that testers can relate to it and test as per schedule.
 Feel free to automate API tests, data-driven tests, cross-browser tests, or even unit tests.
 Finally, a well-documented plan is mandatory.

-- Approach for Automating Testing: The testing plan should consider the automation frameworks that are easy to maintain.
-Just like we hire quality testers, select appropriate approaches e.g., modular, linear, or data-driven.
+The testing plan should consider the automation frameworks that are easy to maintain.
+Just like we hire quality testers, select appropriate approaches e.g., modular, linear, or data driven.
 The goal setting in automated testing is important.
 Your approach lets you deal with complex or large tests that are difficult to edit.
 Categorize the tests and keep them small enough to focus on one thing.
 If the function is large each feature can have separate tests.
 To manage this, form a group of tests you created.

-- Be automation environment ready: A stable environment for testing is needed to take the actions you have planned.
+A stable environment for testing is needed to take the actions you have planned.
 Do the trials using your automation tools.
 Make the testing more predictable, have a consistent test environment and stage environment to match the production.
-Decide on how will be the data treated during and after testing.
+Decide on how the data will be treated during and after testing.

 “The team members should be aware of what is happening in the automation space, so involve them and make them equally responsible for tests.”

 The frequently run tests when run manually are at risk of missing out few steps.
 Automate the most frequently run test cases, contains multiple conditions, and consumes more time if done manually.

 Order of Tests

 Design your automation to include a proper flow of testing.
 Sequencing tests in the right order will have a positive effect on the results and are helpful in testing across platforms, browsers, and applications.